backand/docs/source/includes/_common_use_cases.md

   }
 ```

-> For example, if you wanted to update two records in the same request (using the PUT method), you would send the following:
+> If you wanted to update two records in the same request (using the PUT method), you would send the following:

 ```json
 [